Capacity Bounds for Communication Systems with Quantization and Spectral Constraints: Introduction

 \item \emph{Predictions on the rate and power spectrum:} The AGN model provides asymptotically exact, simple and intuitive expressions for spectrum of the transmitted signal and a lower bound for the capacity of the quantized channel.

 \item \emph{Sampling rate and spectral modeling:} Many prior information theoretic analyses of low-resolution communication systems assume that the symbol rate equals the sample rate (see, for example, \cite{singh2009limits,mo2015capacity}).
 However, almost all practical transceivers use a sampling rate higher than the signal bandwidth to reduce the filtering requirements in the analog domain.
-Oversampling is also needed in systems with variable bandwidths where sub-channels are selected digitally (see the Numerical Examples section for an example in 5G New Radio \cite{3GPP38300} standard).
+Oversampling is also needed in systems with variable bandwidths where sub-channels are selected digitally (see Sec. \ref{sec:num_res} for an example based on 5G New Radio standard \cite{3GPP38300}).
 Previous works accounting for oversampling consider very specific up-sampling methods \cite{krone2010fading}.
 In contrast, our methods enable exact calculations of the power spectrum and bounds on capacity under general spectral mask constraints.

-\item \emph{Implications for fully-digital architectures for 5G new radio:} Several prior simulation studies have predicted that with 3-4 bits, the loss from quantization in achievable rate is minimal for data and control plane operations in most 5G cellular use cases \cite{barati_initialaccess,abbas2017millimeter,zhang2018low,abdelghany2018towards,dutta2019case,Studer2016,jacobsson2017throughput,mollen2016uplink,mo2017hybrid}.
+\item \emph{Implications for fully-digital architectures for 5G New Radio:} Several prior simulation studies have predicted that with 3 -- 4 bits, the loss from quantization in achievable rate is minimal for data and control plane operations in most 5G cellular use cases \cite{barati_initialaccess,abbas2017millimeter,zhang2018low,abdelghany2018towards,dutta2019case,Studer2016,jacobsson2017throughput,mollen2016uplink,mo2017hybrid}.
 Our analysis provides a rigorous confirmation of this minimal loss in achievable rate.
 However, we also show that simple linear modulation results in a hard limit on the degree to which the out-of-band (OOB) noise can be suppressed.
 This OOB noise is, in fact, much more of an issue that the rate loss at most practical parameter values in 5G systems today, particularly in licensed spectrum deployments where adjacent carrier leakage is strictly limited.

 \item \emph{Upper bounds on OOB suppression for any transmitter}: The high OOB levels with the simple linear modulator raises the question if there are any transmitter (possibly non-linear) that can provide greater OOB suppression.
 Interestingly, our capacity upper bound for a given power spectral density closely matches the achievable rate by the linear transform transmitter in some regime, but shows possibility for greater OOB suppression in other regimes. \end{itemize} A full version of this paper can be found in \cite{dutta2020quantization-arxiv} that includes all proofs.